MForrest00/Airbnb/Airbnb.md

 This code uses the directory structure of the data folder to construct the metadata for the scraped data.
 It is therefore imperative that the directory structure is properly set-up.
 The listings, calendar, and reviews files must retain their original file names.

 For this first step in the data processing, the data is placed into a local SQLite database.
 The remaining analysis can either be performed on this SQLite database, or the data can be transferred to another store (e.g. a MySQL server on an AWS RDS instance).
-Total disk space for the gz files is about 7.95 GBs.
+Total disk space for the gz files (408 files total) is about 7.95 GBs.
 Total disk space for the complete SQLite database is about 70 GBs, including the optional indices.

 ```r